-lf the FreeRTOS port beina used supports interrupt nestina calling taskENTER CRITICAL FROM ISR() will disable interrupts at and below the interrupt priority set by the configMAX SYSCALL INTERRUPT PRIORITY (or configMAX_API_CALL_INTERRUPT_PRIORITY) kernel configuration constant, and leave all other interrupt priorities enabled.
+FreeRTOS supports lf the port being used interrupt nesting then calling taskENTER CRITICAL FROM ISR() will disable interrupts at and below the interrupt priority configMAX SYSCALL INTERRUPT PRIORITY set by the (or configMAX API CALL INTERRUPT PRIORITY) kernel configuration constant, and leave all other interrupt priorities enabled.
 If the FreeRTOS port being used does not support interrupt nesting then taskENTER CRITICAL FROM ISR() and taskEXIT CRITICAL FROM ISR() will have no effect.